RCYC Ilma

 Environnement

-• Ilma design includes some technologies at the forefront of what cruise vessels can get in terms of energy efficiency and environmental performance, combined with a hydrodynamic optimization of the hull form and appendages for slow steaming.
+• Ilma’s design includes some of the most advanced technologies in terms of energy efficiency and environmental performance.
+The hull form and appendages have been hydrodynamically optimized for slow steaming.

-• Powered by dual-fuel (DF) engines using natural gas as main fuel and marine gas oil as pilot fuel, Ilma thus contributes to the setting of this rising environmental standard.
+• Powered by dual-fuel (DF) engines using natural gas as main fuel and marine gas oil as pilot fuel, Ilma contributes to setting higher environmental standards.
+Compared to traditional engines, dual-fuel engines significantly reduce pollutant emissions.

 • Furthermore, the selected engines (Wärtsilä 31 DF series) are the best-in-class in terms of energy efficiency and emissions.

-• Ilma will also be equipped with an integrated Data Acquisition System (now part of Chantier de l’Atlantique standard offer for any new project) gathering “on the fly” and compressing a large amount of raw data originating from various automation systems installed on board for a seamless transmission to shore through a satellite link.
-Experts can then analyze the collected data depending on their own objectives, such as the optimization of the fuel consumption or the pollution prevention and control.
+• Ilma will feature a “Baltic option” for her Water Treatment.
+When enabled, this option significantly reduces pollution (eutrophication), making the ship even more respectful of the ocean.
+Ilma will also feature an integrated Data Acquisition System (now part of Chantiers de l’Atlantique’s standard offer for any new project) gathering a large amount of raw data originating from several automation systems on board “on the fly” and compressing them fora seamless transmission to shore through a satellite link.
+Experts can then analyze the collected data for varied purposes such asfuel consumption optimization or pollutionpprevention and control.

 in pictures